eunyhwang/epit_sesotho/README.md

 Rscript endpoint.R
 Rscript run_api.R
 ```
 Following the collection of data, you can use these R scripts to build up API.
 In the result of ```run_api.R```, you will get a local API address.
 Paste it in your web-browser to view the API on Swagger.
-We have only 4 endpoints for basic functions of epitweetr; top_words, top_entities, create_maps, and trend_line.
+At the moment, we have only 4 endpoints for basic functions of epitweetr; top_words, top_entities, create_maps, and trend_line.